instructure/canvas-lms/doc/api/sis_csv.md

 <td>text</td>
 <td>✓</td>
 <td></td>
-<td>A unique identifier used to reference terms in the enrollments data.
+<td>A unique identifier used to reference terms in the enrollment data.
 This identifier must not change for the account, and must be globally unique.
 In the user interface, this is called the SIS ID.</td>
 </tr>